Green Street station

 Green Street station (signed as Green) is a rapid transit station in Boston, Massachusetts.
 It serves the MBTA's Orange Line and is located in the southern part of the Jamaica Plain neighborhood.
 Green Street is the least-used station on the Orange Line, averaging 3,055 weekday boardings in FY 2019.
 Like all Orange Line stations, it is fully accessible.

+Station design

+Green Street station is located in central Jamaica Plain, about 0.4 miles east of the primary business district on Centre Street.
+The headhouse is located at street level above the trenched Southwest Corridor on a block bounded by Green Street, Amory Street, Gordon Street, and Woolsley Square.
+The island platform for the Orange Line extends south from the headhouse.
+The three mainline tracks of the Southwest Corridor, used for MBTA Commuter Rail and Amtrak, are on the east side of the Orange Line tracks and platform.